brendandixon/thegatherings/README.md

 in a [Docker Volume](https://docs.docker.com/storage/volumes/).

 ### Prepare the Environment

 ```
     docker-compose build
     docker-compose run --rm dev bundle exec rails dev:prime
     docker-compose run --rm test bundle exec rails db:environment:set
 ```

+> Note: The `dev:prime` and related Rake tasks (as is common with Rake tasks) do not retry if the database
+> is unavailable.
+Occasionally, the download and start of MySQL is not "fast enough" causing the task to fail.
+> If the task fails, normally, re-running it succeeds.

 ### Run Migrations

 ```
     docker-componse run --rm dev bundle exec rails db:migrate
 ```